PhD, Economics, University of Toronto

 His main research interests are in big data and machine learning, health and wellness, behavioral science, retail, and empirical industrial organization.
 Much of his earlier work aims to gain a better understanding about market expansion strategies in various retail sectors (e.g., convenience stores, fast food restaurants, fast casual restaurants), whereby market expansion is a key instrument to grow a retailer's brand, and ultimately, sales.
 In addition to retailer expansion strategies, he has worked on (or is currently working on) projects that focus on various aspects of customer relationship management in a diverse set of industries.
 His most recent research attempts to blend together behavioral science, big data, economics, and machine learning to help nudge people towards healthier lifestyles.

 His research has been published (or is forthcoming) in Marketing Science, Management Science, Quantitative Economics, International Journal of the Economics of Business, and the Review of Network Economics, and has been widely cited by popular press, including The Economist, Financial Times, and LA Times.
-He has secured numerous grants to fund his research (e.g., NFR, MSI, IVADO, SSHRC, NET Institute).
+He has secured numerous grants to fund his research (e.g., NFRF, MSI, IVADO, SSHRC, NET Institute).
+Furthermore, he has been a speaker at high-profile industry events (e.g., eTail).
+Finally, his research is often in direct collaboration with companies in retail and health/wellness.

 1. Uetake, Kosuke, and Nathan Yang (2019), Inspiration from the "Biggest Loser": Social Interactions in a Weight Loss Program, Marketing Science, Articles in Advance [link] [Media coverage: Yale Insights, National Affairs, body+soul, ScienceDaily, News-Medical, Medical Xpress, Dr. Howard Smith Oncall, My Dermatologist, Medical News Bulletin]